Digital Challenges in Marketing and Big Data (A)

 Attendance and active participation in in-person classes is highly recommended.

-- 30% group work during the fall semester (finalized as a video-recorded group presentation)
+- 30% group work during the fall semester (finalized as a written report and a group presentation scheduled towards the second half of the course)

 - 70% final written exam

-Selected texts and sources for further reading will be shared via iCorsi.
+Selected texts and sources for (optional, yet recommended) further reading will be shared via iCorsi.